chriswebb/sublime-psql-tools/README.md

 PostgreSQL settings are based off of environmental variables.
 The list of supported settings is located [here](http://www.postgresql.org/docs/current/static/libpq-envars.html) on the [PostgreSQL Documention site](http://www.postgresql.org/docs/current/static/).

-The following is a mapping of internal settings names to PostgreSQL Environment Variables:
+The following is a mapping of PostgreSQL environment variable names to internal settings names:

 - `PGHOST`: `host`
 - `PGHOSTADDR`: `hostaddr`